Light-Ideas-Labs/citizen-mobile/README.md

 She creates customer-focused designs that result in positive user experiences, empathizing with people to comprehend their needs fully.

-3.Damaris Waithera
+3. Damaris Waithera

-4.Ambrose O. Aiwerioghene
+4. Ambrose O. Aiwerioghene

 I'm currently a Freelance ICT Consultant with over 10 years working experience with vast years in Telecommunication industry as a Charging System Engineer Customer Technical Manager.

 Ambrose specializes in Charging/Pre-Paid Systems Operations/Support, Data Analytics Skill with Business Intelligence and aspiring Blockchain/Smart Contract Developer.
 I enjoy using my skills to contribute to the exciting technological advances where I work.
 In my free time, I like to spend it with my family, playing games and contributing to my immediate environment.

-## Theme are you addressing
+## Theme we are addressing

 Transparency in public procurement and the administration of public finances.